 Industry: The sector includes fuel used within the manufacturing and construction industries.
-Key industry branches include iron and steel, chemical and petrochemical, cement, and pulp and paper.
+Key industry branches include iron and steel, chemical and petrochemical, cement, aluminium, and pulp and paper.
 Use by industries for the transformation of energy into another form or for the production of fuels is excluded and reported separately under other energy sector.
+There is an exception for fuel transformation in blast furnaces and coke ovens, which are reported within iron and steel.
 Consumption of fuels for the transport of goods is reported as part of the transport sector, while consumption by off-road vehicles is reported under industry.